raster-foundry/raster-foundry/docs/architecture/adr-0020-access-control-and-organizations.md

 ## Context

+This ADR has been superseded by `ADR-0023` concerning the implementation of Access Control Rules(ACRs).

 We have a very basic implementation of organizations.
 In essence there are only two organizations - the root organization, and the default public organization.
 This was not how the feature was initially envisioned; a change of priorities and lack of data pushed it’s full implementation down the road to a point where we would have a better understanding of usage patterns and requirements.
 We now find ourselves at that point.

 ### Target Feature Set